 Council's sustainability team has joined forces with local agencies like WIRES and Local Lands Services to support our natural environment post-fires.
+Funding has been achieved for rehabilitation works, erosion and sediment control, weed management, revegetation priorities, Threatened Species, Endangered Ecological Communities and monitoring and evaluation.

 Our community sees hope in nature, and we will continue to focus on educating residents about how the bush will regenerate, and what they can do in their own backyards to attract wildlife.